Learning Strategies Consultation

-Are you a professor trying to help your students adjust to the online environment?
-Want to offer students tips for online test-taking?
+Are you a professor trying to help your students adjust to the learning demands of college?
+Want to offer students strategies for test-taking or textbook reading?

-The Office of Learning Resources is happy to run workshops online.
+The Office of Learning Resources is happy to run workshops either in-person or online.
 We have several standing workshop topics, and we are always happy to partner with you to customize your students' experience.
 Workshops can run anywhere from 30-75 minutes.
 For more information, fill out our Workshop Request Form.

 Strategies for Online Success